S-UISH OFFICERS: 2015-2016

 TIM LACY, Chair of Publications.
 A founding member of the USIH blog and the Society, Lacy recently finished a book on the history of the great books idea and philosopher-educator Mortimer J. Adler entitled, The Dream of a Democratic Culture: Mortimer J. Adler and the Great Books Idea (Palgrave Macmillan, 2013).
-An academic advisor at Loyola University of Chicago Stritch School of Medicine, Educational Affairs, Teaching and Learning Center, he earned an M.A. and Ph.D. from Loyola University, Chicago in history.
+Tim is a graduate adviser in Northwestern University’s School School of Professional Studies.
+He earned an M.A. and Ph.D. from Loyola University, Chicago in history.
 Lacy’s investment in the intellectual history as a field has been the single most significant factor in the development of the USIH blog and conference.
-Future projects include a manuscript on the transnational history of the great books idea for a co-authored book, and then a long-simmering study of anti-intellectualism.
+Future projects include a manuscript on great books cosmopolitanism for a co-authored book, and then a long-simmering study of anti-intellectualism.

 ANDREW HARTMAN, Chair 2015 Conference (Washington, DC).
 An associate professor at Illinois State University, Hartman focuses on twentieth-century United States intellectual history.
 His first book, Education and the Cold War: The Battle for the American School, was published by Palgrave Macmillan in 2008.
-Hartman is currently writing another book, A War for the Soul Of America: A History of the Culture Wars, From the 1960s to the Present, which is contracted to be published by the University of Chicago Press.
+Hartman is currently writing another book, A War for the Soul Of America: A History of the Culture Wars (University of Chicago Press), which is contracted to be published by the University of Chicago Press.
 A War for the Soul of America will be the first comprehensive, full-length historical treatment of the culture wars, a series of public controversies that emerged from the polarized 1960s, dominated headlines during the 1980s and 1990s, and remain with us today.

 JENNIFER BURNS, Chair 2016 Conference (Stanford University).
 Burns is a historian of the twentieth century United States working at the intersection of intellectual, political, and cultural history, with a particular interest in ideas about the state, markets, and capitalism and how these play out in policy and politics.
 Her first book, Goddess of the Market: Ayn Rand and the American Right (Oxford, 2009), was an intellectual biography of the libertarian novelist Ayn Rand.
 She has published articles about the history of conservatism in a number of academic and popular journals, including Reviews in American History, Modern Intellectual History, Journal of Cultural Economy, The New York Times, The New Republic, and Dissent.
 Burns will sit on the executive committee for the 2015-2016 session as an officer.